This tutorial will walk you through adding and managing accounts and users.

 - To view users and see their groups: from the account dropdown, click Administration, and click User management.

 - Optional: select your authentication domain using the switcher in the top left.
 (Remember that groups reside within the boundaries of an authentication domain).

 - To add a user, click Add user.
 Complete the prompts in the UI, including choosing the user type and group.
-Any custom groups you’ve added should be available from the group dropdown.
-If the custom group you choose has had an access grant created for it, once you add the user to that group, that user will have access.
+Any custom groups you've added are available from the group dropdown.
+If the custom group you choose has a role and account assigned, once you add the user to that group, that user will have access.

 To edit a user's group or other details: click on the user you want to edit and make changes.
 For tips on bulk editing and other common tasks, see Common user management tasks.

 Once your users are added, remember that you have the option of using our API to add and remove users from groups: see NerdGraph user management.

 Ideas for checking that your users are configured correctly: